 The initial public offering price of our common stock is substantially higher than the net tangible book value per share of our common stock immediately after this offering.
-Therefore, if you purchase our common stock in this offering, you will incur immediate dilution of \$ in the net tangible book value per share from the price you paid, based on the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus.
-In addition, new investors who purchase shares in this offering will contribute approximately % of the total amount of equity capital raised by us through the date of this offering, but will only own approximately % of the outstanding equity capital.
+Therefore, if you purchase our common stock in this offering, you will incur immediate dilution of \$9.62 in the net tangible book value per share from the price you paid, based on the initial public offering price of \$14.00 per share.
 The exercise of outstanding options and warrants will result in further dilution.
 In addition, if we raise additional funds by issuing equity securities, our stockholders may experience further dilution.
 For a detailed description of the dilution that you will experience immediately after this offering, see "Dilution."